Updated May 22, 2023

-In this article, we will learn about how we can manage to drop a table and deleting the table in PostgreSQL database.
+In this Postgres DROP Table article, we will learn about how we can manage to drop a table and deleting the table in the PostgreSQL database.
 Only the owner of the table can drop the table using the DROP TABLE command.
 This command entirely deletes the table structure, its records, associated objects like Views defined on that table, its indexes, constraints, and restrictions.
-In case, if you just want to delete the contents of the table you can use TRUNCATE or DELETE command.
-Both these commands will keep everything intact related to the target table and just remove the records present in the target table.
+In case if you just want to delete the contents of the table, you can use the TRUNCATE or DELETE command.
+Both these commands will keep everything intact related to the target table and remove the records present in the target table.
 Let us begin with the help of the syntax of the DROP TABLE command.

 DROP TABLE [IF EXISTS] name_of_the_table [CASCADE | RESTRICT];

 - IF EXISTS– It is an optional parameter.
 The “IF EXISTS” keyword can be used to prevent any errors that may occur when executing the above command in case there is no table with the specified name (“name_of_the_table”) in the current database.
 When you use the “IF EXISTS” keyword in the query and no table with the specified name “name_of_the_table” is found in the current server, the system will actively display a notification to inform you about it.
 This operation will not generate any errors.

 - name_of_the_table– It is the name of the table that you wish to drop and is located in the current database.

 - CASCADE– This is used when a foreign key constraint is involved.
 To handle the target table’s foreign constraints over other tables or its usage in views, you need to specify the CASCADE property.
 When CASCADE is used, all the related views to the target table are permanently deleted.
 However, in the case of foreign key constraints, the related table remains unaffected.
 All its contents remain intact in the table.